FilecoinFoundationWeb/filecoin-foundation/apps/ff-site/src/content/events/fil-brussels.md

           start-time: 09:00:00.000Z
           end-time: 11:00:00.000Z
           location: ""
-        - title: "Ty Smith, Swirlds Labs | Unlocking RWAs: Advanced Tokenization on Hedera using HTS & Smart Contracts (Sponsor spotlight #paidpartnership)"
+        - title: "Unlocking RWAs: Advanced Tokenization on Hedera using HTS & Smart Contracts (Sponsor spotlight #paidpartnership)"
           description: "In this interactive workshop, participants will learn to create and manage RWA tokens utilizing both Hedera's Token Service and EVM Smart contracts.
 Experience first-hand why Hedera is optimal for secure, efficient, and compliant asset digitization.
 Join us to master the essentials of leveraging Hedera for innovative asset management."
           speakers:
             - name: Ty Smith